 Private philanthropy is a relatively new area of activity in Russia.
 Russian corporate giving has grown since the early 1990s, with companies beginning to adopt charitable giving and social investment standards from their Western counterparts.
 More recently, private and family foundations have begun to appear, and middle class giving is also on the rise.
 Ruben Vardanyan discussed the trends and challenges of philanthropy in Russia; the role of private philanthropy; and infrastructure for the development of private philanthropy.

 May 05, 2015 // 10:00am — 11:30am

 From 2007 to 2014, Russia enjoyed unprecedented demographic success.
 The abysmal fertility rates of the 1990s were left behind and Russia experienced some of the the largest fertility improvements anywhere in Europe.
 With falling mortality rates and economic-growth driven immigration, Russia's decline in population ended, and 2013 actually saw a net increase in Russia's total population.
 However, the current economic crisis is leading to policies that will likely lead to a reversal of these gains.
 The speakers presented new data and forecasts for Russia's population, and discussed various related social policies.

 April 30, 2015 // 2:00pm — 3:30pm

-This discussion will feature three Russian experts who have each spent time at the Wilson Center (with support from the U.S. Embassy, Moscow’s “Peer-to-Peer Program”).
-The panel will compare the Russian and American experience and practice of public oversight.
+This discussion featured three Russian experts who have each spent time at the Wilson Center (with support from the U.S. Embassy, Moscow’s “Peer-to-Peer Program”).
+The panel compared the Russian and American experience and practice of public oversight.
 The results of their study include both expected and unexpected findings.
 For example, while U.S.-based organizations that work on government oversight are older and operate in a freer environment, there are areas where Russian groups and individuals are able to access state information faster and more reliably.